 The time has come to start crossing people off the list and to pair it down to a group of people that meet certain criteria.
 Only you can decide what that criterion will be, but here are a few things to consider:

-- How do your values play into your desire to gift give? – Some people really value gift giving, and some don’t.
+How do your values play into your desire to give gifts? – Some people really value gift giving, and some don’t.
 You may find that overindulgence when you actually sit and think about what you value, isn’t high on the list.

 If we allow ourselves to be influenced by what advertisers tell us, we would be buying for more people than most can afford.
 And although it’s wonderful to be able to give generously, when you’re broke, and you don’t have a nickel to spare it’s an unwise choice to give gifts and do it on credit.